kamryn28/DATA-115/README.md

 ## Visualization

 All visualizations created were bar graphs due to the data containing all categorical values except the percentage column.
 To start, I created bar graphs of the percentage of Genetically Engineered crops planted by year separated by species of the crop, displayed in the first image.
-As shown in the second graph, I also graphed the percentage of GMO crops by the variety of the GMO.
+These graphs clearly show that the amount of GMO use increases from 2000-2005 then remains relatively constant in the 15 years following.
+As displayed in the second graph, I also graphed the percentage of GMO crops by the variety of the GMO.
+From this graph it provides the ability to distinguish between the types of GMO's used.
+It is clear that insect-resistant cultivars have been used at a decently constant rate from 2000-2020.
+The stacked gene varieties increased slightly every year, going from less than 5% in 2000 then continuing up to a peak of 80% in the last 5 years.
+Herbicide tolerant cultivar usage was low in 2000 then increases until 2005 where it then remains constant for the remaining years.
+When combining all of the varieties it appears the use has remained relatively constant throughout all years displayed.

 <img width="383" alt="Year_by_Crop" src="https://user-images.githubusercontent.com/71746406/101296954-3a468e00-37db-11eb-8771-736aa610c273.png"> <img width="378" alt="Year_by_Variety" src="https://user-images.githubusercontent.com/71746406/101296958-403c6f00-37db-11eb-869a-4baef637d7a9.png">

 ## Analysis

 <img width="327" alt="boxplot_crop" src="https://user-images.githubusercontent.com/71746406/101310493-de442f80-3803-11eb-992b-cb6fde5484cc.png"> <img width="341" alt="boxplot_variety" src="https://user-images.githubusercontent.com/71746406/101310510-e7cd9780-3803-11eb-94b8-be2a7bab53f3.png">

 ## Descriptions of Codes and Materials
+The raw data that was downloaded from the <a href="https://www.usda.gov/content/usda-open-data-catalog">USDA Open Data Catalog</a> is uploaded in .csv form as alltablesGEcrops.
+The notebooks created to complete processing of the data and producing plots are uploaded as PP1.ipynb, PP2.ipynb and PP3.ipynb,